Careers in Education

 YC Career Outcomes

 The Office of Career Strategy collects information about Yale College graduates.
 This tool allows users to search outcomes by year and major.
-Please visit Statistics & Reports for more information on detailed reports.
+Please visit Statistics & Reports for more information on our data collection.

 Helpful Tips for the Interactive Tool:

-• There is no Enter or Submit Button Results will appear automatically with your selections
+• There is no Enter or Submit Button, results will appear automatically with your selections

-• The tool will return results with at least five responses – For small majors, choosing ‘All Years’ is more likely to show results
+• The tool returns results with at least five responses, for small majors, choosing ‘All Years’ is more likely to show results

 • To ensure confidentiality, results are reported in the aggregate and more granular data is not available through this tool.